cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-14_16-00-00_FAQ_kevm_iele_glow-en.md

 A. Just like there are many natural languages (English, Spanish, etc.), there are many programming languages (Java, C++, Haskell, etc.).
-There also are many smart contract programming languages (Plutus, Solidity, Glow, Marlowe, etc.).
+There also are many smart contract programming languages (Plutus, Solidity, Marlowe, etc.).
 However, each programming language requires one compiler for every processor (Intel, ARM, M1) on which it is going to execute.
 With a VM such as IELE, only *one* compiler per language is needed, since all of the programming languages will execute in the same VM.